gixtrem/Dino-play/readme dino.md

 - Practice JavaScript game loops and animation using `requestAnimationFrame`
 - Handle keyboard input and collision detection
 - Implement jump physics and double jump logic
-- Add persistent high score with `localStorage`
+- Add high score with `localStorage`
 - Create an engaging, responsive design with audio integration

 ---